astuff/pacmod_dbc/doc/user_can_protocol.md

 - as_pacmod.dbc - The file contains the CAN Message definitions in Vector proprietary DBC file format.
 - vehicle_associations.xml - The file contains the availability of each message on each of the different vehicle platforms.
 - dbc_description.html - This file is derived from as_pacmod.dbc and vehicle_associations.xml.
-It is a human readable version of the same.
+It is a human readable version of the same file.

 ## Definitions